NuGet/docs.microsoft.com-nuget/docs/Schema/Target-Frameworks.md

+---
+# required metadata

+title: ["Target Frameworks | Microsoft Docs"]
+author: kraigb
+ms.author: kraigb
+manager: ghogen
+ms.date: 11/11/2016
+ms.topic: article
+ms.prod: nuget
+#ms.service:
+ms.technology: nuget
+ms.assetid: [4343a48e-f6df-4a44-9d66-4616c3caacf5]

+# optional metadata

+#description:
+#keywords:
+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer:
+- karann
+- harikm
+#ms.suite:
+#ms.tgt_pltfrm:
+#ms.custom:

+---

 # Target Frameworks

 NuGet uses target framework references in a variety of places to specifically identify and isolate framework-dependent components of a package:

-- [nuspec manifest](/ndocs/schema/nuspec): A package can indicate distinct packages to be included in a project depending on the project's target framework.
+- [nuspec manifest](/schema/nuspec): A package can indicate distinct packages to be included in a project depending on the project's target framework.
-- [nupkg folder name](/ndocs/create-packages/creating-a-package#from-a-convention-based-working-directory): The folders inside a package's `lib` folder can be named according to the target framework, each of which contains the DLLs and other content appropriate to that framework.
+- [nupkg folder name](/create-packages/creating-a-package#from-a-convention-based-working-directory): The folders inside a package's `lib` folder can be named according to the target framework, each of which contains the DLLs and other content appropriate to that framework.
-- [project.json](/ndocs/schema/project.json): The `frameworks` node specifies the framework versions that the project can be compiled against.
+- [project.json](/schema/project.json): The `frameworks` node specifies the framework versions that the project can be compiled against.

 <div class="block-callout-info">
 	<strong>Note</strong>